Connor Joe Player Props: Pirates vs. Marlins

 - Joe is batting .248 with 17 doubles, three triples, six home runs and 25 walks.

-- Joe has had an RBI in 17 games this season (26.6%), including three multi-RBI outings (4.7%).
+- Joe has an RBI in 17 of 65 games this season, with multiple RBI in three of them.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.